maths/moodle-qtype_stack/api/README.md

 The `POST /grade` route is used to score a given input for a question.
 The route expects a json document in the post body, which must contain the following fields:

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
+- `seed`: Seed to choose a question variant.
+Must be contained in the list of deployed variants.
+If
+  no seed is provided, the first deployed variant is used.
 - `answers`: A map from string to string, containing the answers.
 - `allowBlanks`: Boolean.
 If true, grading will be performed even if a valid answer has not been provided for all inputs.
 (Defaults to false.)